Who can come to camp?

 We invite applications from children aged 8 to 17 who have a brother or sister (of any age) who is currently receiving treatment, or experiencing health challenges.
 Unfortunately, we are unable to accept children with behavioural or social communication needs that would prevent them from participating in age appropriate group activities.

-We invite applications from families who have a child aged from birth to 17 years, who is currently receiving treatment, or experiencing health challenges.
+We invite applications from families who have a child aged from 0 to 17 years, who is currently receiving treatment, or experiencing health challenges.
 One child in the family must be aged between 8-17.